 Update Your Web Site with Meta Tags Title and Descriptions

 Be sure your web site is optimized, ideally for the negative term.
-This could be complicated and might involve an SEO or ORM expert but make sure your name or your company is included in the title metatags of some of your pages.
+This could be complicated and might involve online reputation expert but make sure your name or your company is included in the title metatags of some of your pages.
 The page’s Title is the link that Google displays when searching for you, and without it set up properly, the good information about you won’t be found.

 Be Active On Facebook

 Be very active on social media sites such as Facebook by posting good content.
-These should not be purely promotional but should be geared to engage with your friends.
+These should not be promotional but should be geared to engage with Friends or connections.
 Add images, ask questions, and comment on other’s post at least once a day.

 Write a Guest Blog